 The project, scheduled for completion in 2022, sits alongside plans to transform the wider area into a cultural quarter with a new residential community.
 The council’s private development company, Brick by Brick, is leading on some of the area’s residential components.

 The proposal for the Fair Field public space builds on the heritage of the area.
 It responds to the council’s brief which called for an innovative design that integrates water, public art, and lighting.
-Further information about the design proposals can be found at the upcoming public exhibition and will available online soon.
+Further information about the design proposals will available online soon.

 Artist’s vision of the new Fair Field public space